Last reviewed August 16, 2026

 Hawaii is a “mounted-only” jurisdiction in practice.
 Unlike most states, Hawaii regulates vehicle horns through a combination of state DOT inspection rules (Haw.
 Code R. Title 19) and four separate county traffic codes (Honolulu, Maui, Hawaii County, Kauai).
 All four county codes track the Uniform Vehicle Code: 200-ft audibility, no “unreasonably loud or harsh sound or a whistle,” horn use limited to “reasonably necessary” warnings.

-Installation is not expressly prohibited, but active noise enforcement on Oahu (particularly Honolulu and Waikiki) makes public-road use impractical.
+Installation is not a traffic violation under the county codes, but active noise enforcement on Oahu (particularly Honolulu and Waikiki) makes public-road use impractical.
 Most Hawaii train horn owners keep the install for private property or off-highway use.

 What the rules actually say